navigation

 FENCER re-embarked the 842 Swordfish on August 16th only to disembark them again on the 22nd, leaving the ship for the final time.

 FENCER was now temporarily allocated to Home Fleet Command for Operation TENABLE.
-On September 27th she embarked an additional 4 Wildcats and 4 Avengers of 852 squadron from RNAS Hatston for the operation.
+She now embarked 8 additional Wildcats; the 4 aircraft of 850 Sqn fighter flight arrived from RNAS Eglinton on September 23rd and 4 from 852 squadron from RNAS Hatston on the 27th.
 The following day she sailed in company with the Cruiser EURYALUS, CVE TRUMPETER (846 Sqn 12 Avengers + 4 from 852 Sqn), and Destroyers CAMBRIAN, CAPRICE, CASSANDRA, MYNGS, SAVAGE, and ZAMBESI to lay aerial mines off the Norwegian coast at Ramisoysund, Lepsoyrev, and Harhamsfjord to hamper German coastal shipping.
 The Force arrived at the flying off point ass planned but the operation was abandoned after the weather closed in preventing any flying and they returned to Scapa on October 5th.
-The 852 detachments disembarked on the 7th.
+The 852 detachment disembarked on the 7th.

 618 Squadron was a specialist unit for the delivery of the 'Highball' anti-shipping bouncing bomb.
 By the time this unit was ready German targets were scarce so in July 1944 it was allocated for the Pacific theatre for operations against Japanese targets.
 The aircraft were carrier capable and had arrestor hooks and strengthened undercarriage legs but no record of any of their Mosquitoes performing ship board deck landings are known.
 The squadron's pilots were trained in the art of deck landing flying Barracudas on RAJAH.